weishiy/my-resume/README.md

 # My Personal Resume Project

 This project is deployed and live on GitHub Pages.
-You can view it here: (https://weishiy.github.io/my-resume/).
+You can view it here: [My Personal Resume](https://weishiy.github.io/my-resume/).

 ## Project Overview